Want to be a part of the success?

 Learn for Life Schools

-During the 2014-15 school year, Learn for Life’s fifth year of programming, volunteers third grade students at thirteen schools throughout Portage County: Rosholt Elementary, Almond-Bancroft Elementary, Tomorrow River Elementary, St. Stephen Elementary, St. Bronislava Elementary, as well as all nine Stevens Point public elementary schools.
+During the 2018-19 school year, Learn for Life’s eighth year of programming, trained volunteers worked with third grade students at thirteen schools throughout Portage County: Rosholt Elementary, Almond-Bancroft Elementary, Tomorrow River Elementary, St. Bronislava Elementary, as well as all nine Stevens Point public elementary schools.

 Through this dedication to the children in our area, community members had a measurable lasting effect on student reading achievement, and often, so much more.